N-HEDGER/BHISMALAB_META/CH_01_Introduction.md

 The above plot is referred to as a *forest plot*.
 It depicts the effects sizes and confidence intervals for the studies that contribute to our meta-analysis.
 Below the two contributing studies, the meta analytic combination of the effects is depicted by a diamond.

 Here, we see that Lucky and Unlucky rejected and retained the null hypothesis respectively.
-However both effects are in the same direction and the confidence intervals overlap.
+However, both effects are in the same direction and the confidence intervals overlap.
 Importantly, the model output has told us that the meta-analytic combination of effects has detected a significant effect.
 Perhaps there was not much of a conflict after all.

 This illustrates one of the main advantages of meta-analysis - if we had considered the results of the individual studies alone, we would be left with a seemingly incoherent picture.
 Meta-analysis allows us to "*see the wood for the trees*".
 The findings only appear inconsistent to the extent that they are treated as individual entities.
 This isn't really how science should work.
 We should apply techniques to quantitatively combine research findings.
 This is the job of meta analysis.